Listen to "Single Sign-on Implementation for Enterprise Applications" on Spreaker. Close

 The research revealed three accessible options to implement SSO within the prescribed conditions, though they imply the same thing for logging – WebView (sharing cookies should be envisaged).

-WebView is embedded in the native screen of the application (like it is an iFrame in the web), which can be perceived as the advantage of the method since the navigation during logging looks natural for the user.
+WebView is embedded in the native screen of the application (like it is an iFrame on the web), which can be perceived as the advantage of the method since the navigation during logging looks natural for the user.
 Animations and styles don’t stand out from the overall picture.

 The major issue of using WebView for logging is the delay in the callback related to the page loading.
 To get around that issue, developers come up with their own ideas on how to understand exactly when the login form (the web page) has been loaded and they may hide the indicator.
-Otherwise, it will be shown over the already loaded login screen or be hidden before the screen is loaded.
+Otherwise, it will be shown over the already-loaded login screen or be hidden before the screen is loaded.
 The glitch can lead to problems with the review of the app submitted to the App Store.
 There are also problems with accessing cookies on Android, and it’s difficult to set up a common login without opening external links that use SSO.

 2. SSO Implementation Approach: System Browser